jangxx/SchubsiGo/README.md

 Install go.rice by running

-    go get github.com/GeertJohan/go.rice
-    go get github.com/GeertJohan/go.rice/rice
+    go install github.com/GeertJohan/go.rice/rice@latest

-Install libgtk3.
+Install libgtk3 and libayatana-appindicator3.
 The exact way to do this differs by distro, so here is an example for Ubuntu (and it's derivatives):

-    sudo apt install libgtk-3-dev
+    sudo apt install libgtk-3-dev libayatana-appindicator3-dev

 Clone this repository and run